 \begin{rem} The main difference with the definition in \cite{YANG6} is the third item which gives the way to represent the admissible path periodically.
 For large $D\gg 0$, it is easy to see that we must have $X_i=g^iX_0$ by bounded intersection of $X_i\in \mathbb X$.

-The collection $\mathbb A(g)$ was called \textit{saturation} of $\gamma$ in \cite{YANG10}.
-Here it obtains a sense of an axis with respect to the action of $G$ on the projection complex built from the collection $\mathbb X$, where each $X\in \mathbb X$ is collapsed to one vertex.
-Compare with a similar notion in \cite[Lemma 4.24]{BBF2} and Lemma \ref{LoxdroPC}. \end{rem}
+The collection $\mathbb A(g)$ was called the \textit{saturation} of $\gamma$ in \cite{YANG10}.
+Here it can be thought of as an axis with respect to the action of $G$ on the projection complex built from the collection $\mathbb X$, where each $X\in \mathbb X$ is collapsed to one vertex.
+Compare with a similar notion in \cite[Prop 3.26]{BBF} and see Lemma \ref{LoxdroPC}. \end{rem}

-Since a periodic admissible path is a special case of the more general notion of an admissible path, the results proven in \cite{YANG6} and \cite{YANG10} apply here.
-We summarize several properties about periodic admissible paths.
+Since a periodic admissible path is a special case of the more general notion of an admissible path, the results proved in \cite{YANG6} and \cite{YANG10} apply here.
+We summarize the properties of periodic admissible paths as follows.